Tit-for-tat move: PTI, allies submit no-trust resolution against Mandviwala

 The resolution carries signatures of at least 26 senators, as the government and its allies in the House seek removal of Mandviwala under Rule 12 (Removal of Chairman or Deputy Chairman) of the Rules of Procedure and Conduct of Business in the Senate and Article 61 read with Article 53(7)(c).

-He recalled the election of deputy chairman of the Senate, the total strength of PTI and its allied parties was 36 and they had voted for Mandviwala, however, he did not deserve their support any more and that was why this resolution was filed.
+He recalled the election of deputy chairman of the Senate, the total strength of PTI and its allied parties was 36 and they had voted for Mandviwala, however, he did not deserve their support any more that is why this resolution is filed.

-Senior PTI leader and Defence Minister Pervaiz Khattak noted that the prime minister had said that Mandviwala did not respect the PTI and its allied parties vote.
-“As they (opposition parties) withdraw support from Senate Chairman Muhammad Sadiq Sanjrani, we are now withdrawing support to Mandviwala and defend the resolution.”
-He claimed some 15-20 people (senators) appeared to be independent denying outright the allegations of horsetrading.

 The resolution carries signatures of at least 26 senators, as the government and its allies in the House seek removal of Mandviwala under Rule 12 (Removal of Chairman or Deputy Chairman) of the Rules of Procedure and Conduct of Business in the Senate and Article 61 read with Article 53(7)(c).

-He recalled the election of deputy chairman of the Senate, the total strength of PTI and its allied parties was 36 and they had voted for Mandviwala, however, he did not deserve their support any more and that was why this resolution was filed.
+He recalled the election of deputy chairman of the Senate, the total strength of PTI and its allied parties was 36 and they had voted for Mandviwala, however, he did not deserve their support any more that is why this resolution is filed.

-Senior PTI leader and Defence Minister Pervaiz Khattak noted that the prime minister had said that Mandviwala did not respect the PTI and its allied parties vote.
-“As they (opposition parties) withdraw support from Senate Chairman Muhammad Sadiq Sanjrani, we are now withdrawing support to Mandviwala and defend the resolution.”
-He claimed some 15-20 people (senators) appeared to be independent denying outright the allegations of horsetrading.